 - Are you in this place and you would like help now?

-- Do you have a friend who you are worried about?
+- Do you have a friend whom you are worried about?

-- Would you like to find out more about how I’m help people recover from Break up trauma?
+- Would you like to find out more about how I help people recover from breakup trauma?

-Please feel free to comment below about your experiences or take action today and find out how I can help by Clicking Here and requesting a no obligation call back.
+Please feel free to comment below about your experiences or take action today and find out how I can help by Clicking Here.